Frequently Asked Questions

 Yes, if it is relevant to your course.

-You would log these as a self-sourced placement, you would however need to ensure that your employer is willing to support you undertaking new duties and enhancing your knowledge within the role.
+You can log this as a self-sourced placement, you would however need to ensure that your employer is willing to support you undertaking new duties or completing targets that enhance your knowledge within the role.

-The employer would also need to be happy for work place assessments to take place with College staff and to complete regular review documents on your progress, knowledge, skills and behaviours within the role.
+The employer would also need to be happy for workplace assessments to take place with College staff.
+This would involve meeting to set targets around your placement, review your progress and provide feedback on your technical and employability skill development within the role.

 When applying for a placement you must describe why the role is relevant to your course.

-The Work Placement staff will then talk to your Faculty Area Manager and a decision will be made.
+The Work Placement Coordinators will then talk to your Course tutor and, if necessary, Faculty Area Manager where a decision will be made.

-If you receive Free College Meal vouchers we will look at providing a monetary award for your placement days.
-This may be paid at the end of the term.
+If you receive Free College Meal vouchers, we will look at supporting your meal costs to this value on your placement days.
+This may be paid at the end of the term and receipts would be required.

-If it has been identified that your course requires an extended placement of 315 hours then this will have been discussed at enrolment stage.
+If your course has been identified as qualifying for an extended placement of 315 hours, then this will have been communicated with you at enrolment stage.

 The target is a minimum of 30 hours per academic year (unless you are studying a course that requires an extended placement - please see 'Do I have to do a work placement' above).